Batman: Mask of the Phantasm: Production

-Impressed by the success of the first season of Batman: The Animated Series on Fox, Warner Bros. assigned Alan Burnett to write a story for a full-length animated film.
+Impressed by the success of the first season of Batman: The Animated Series on Fox, Warner Bros.
+Pictures assigned Alan Burnett to write a story for a full-length animated film.
 The original idea for the film was to have Batman being captured by his enemies at Arkham Asylum and face a kangaroo court in which the villains try him for making them what they are.
 The idea's concept, however, was considered "too brainy", as it required Batman to be immobile for a long time, so the idea was later used in the series' episode "Trial", which was aired after the film's release.
 Although the Joker does play a pivotal role in the film, it was Burnett's intention to tell a story far removed from the television series' regular rogues gallery.
 Burnett also cited he "wanted to do a love story with Bruce because no one had really done it on the TV show.
 I wanted a story that got into his head."
 Members of the creative team have claimed that they did not intend for the Joker to appear in the film; Paul Dini has contradicted this, stating that the Joker's role was always part of the story from the beginning of the film's production.
 The writers were highly cautious of placing the Joker in the film, as they did not want any connection to Tim Burton's 1989 film Batman, but writer Michael Reaves said, "We then realized that we could make his appearance serve the story in a way that we never could in live-action."
 In order to keep the Joker as a solo threat, Bruce Timm and Burnett convinced frequent Animated Series writer Dini to not use Harley Quinn in the film for that reason (although Arleen Sorkin did a bit part in the film voicing a minor character).
 The same technique was previously used in the episodes "The Strange Secret of Bruce Wayne" and "Joker's Wild".
 Conversely, the episode "Harley's Holiday" featured Harley Quinn and did not feature the Joker.